oleoneto/django-clite/README.md

 ----

-## New
+### New
 The `new` command (abbreviated `n`) can be used to start new projects as well as new applications.
 The command tries to simplify how a project is created as well as the applications contained in it.
 Here's an example of such simplification:

 Suppose you want to start a new project and want to create two apps within it:
 ```
-django-admin startproject API
+django-admin startproject mywebsite
-cd API/API/
+cd mywebsite/mywebsite/
-django-admin startapp developers
 django-admin startapp blog
+django-admin startapp radio
 ```

-The equivalent command in the Djangle-CLI is:
+The equivalent command in the `djangle-cli` is:
 ```
-D new project API developers blog
+D new project mywebsite blog radio
 ```
-Specifying an `app` when creating a project is optional, but you're likely to need to create one inside of your project directory, so the CLI can handle the creation of all of your apps as arguments after your project name.
+Specifying `apps` when creating a project is optional, but you're likely to need to create one inside of your project directory, so the CLI can handle the creation of all of your apps if you pass them as arguments after your project name.

-#### Project structure
+##### Project structure
 This CLI makes some assumptions about the structure of your Django project.
 1. It assumes that your apps are one level below the root of your project directory, one level below where `manage.py` is.
 For example:
 ```
-PROJECT
+mywebsite
 ├── PROJECT
 │   ├── __init__.py
-│   ├── My_Application_1
+│   ├── blog
-│   ├── My_Application_2
+│   ├── radio
 │   ├── settings.py
 │   ├── urls.py
 │   └── wsgi.py